Wudu: Description in Hadith

-Wudu in Hadith Abu Hurairah, in reference to the Day of Resurrection, reported that Muhammad, when asked if he would be able to recognize Muslims, said, "Yes, you would have a mark which other people will not have.
+Wudu, in a hadith of Abu Hurairah discussing the Day of Resurrection, said that Muhammad, when asked if he would be able to recognize Muslims, said, "Yes, you would have a mark which other people will not have.
 You would come to me with a white blaze on your foreheads and white marks on your feet because of the traces of ablution."

+Muhammad said that "Cleanliness is a part of faith."

-Abu Hurayra said, "I have heard prophet (may peace be upon him) say, "In a believer adornment would reach the places where ablution reaches."
+Abu Hurairah said, "I have heard the prophet (may peace be upon him) say, 'In a believer, adornment would reach the places where ablution reaches.'"

 Uthman stated that Muhammad said, "He who performed ablution well, his sins would come out from his body, even coming out from under his nails."

 Umar reported that Muhammad said, "No one among you does wuḍūʾ and does wuḍūʾ thoroughly – or adequately – and then testifies, 'There is no god but Allah Alone with no partner and I testify that Muhammad is Allah's Messenger', without the eight doors of the Garden being opened to him so that he can enter by whichever of them he wishes."

-Performing wudu from large bodies of water

-It is mentioned in numerous Hadiths by Ja'far al-Sadiq that it is permissible to make wudu with water that is not overwhelmed with the smell of dead animals.
-If there is a dead animal, it is recommended to take wudu from the opposite side of the location of the animal.
-He also said it is permissible to take wudu from the ponds between Mecca and Medina in which people perform ghusl, dogs and beasts drink, and animals die so long as the water level is at least up to the knees.

-Performing wudu from a well

-It has been narrated by Ali al-Ridha that if a drop of urine, blood or animal feces falls into a well, one must remove about ten buckets from it before performing wudu.
-If the feces has disintegrated into the water, forty to fifty buckets must be removed.
-Ja'far al-Sadiq has also mentioned that if an animal falls into the well, and has not disintegrated in it, remove five to seven buckets of water from it or until the smell or taste of the water changes.
-However, If the animal is bleeding or has an open wound, one must draw out thirty to forty buckets before it becomes purified for wudu.
-If a camel dies in the well or wine is poured into the well, all the water must be drained.